John H. Cochrane: Asset Pricing

 Cochrane is the author of Asset Pricing, a widely used textbook in graduate courses on asset pricing.
 According to his own words, the organizing principle of the book is that everything can be traced back to specializations of a single equation: the basic pricing equation.
-Cochrane received the TIAA-CREF Institute Paul A. Samuelson Award for this book.
+In 2001, Cochrane received the TIAA-CREF Institute's Paul A. Samuelson Award for the book.